The Asahiko Taira International Scientific Ocean Drilling Research Prize

 AGU Honors Program Career Stage Eligibility Requirement Allowance Policy: Exceptions to this eligibility requirement can be considered based on family or medical leave circumstances, nominees whose work conditions have been impacted by the COVID-19 pandemic, or for other extenuating circumstances.
 All requests will be reviewed.
 Nominations can be submitted prior to the 1 April deadline.
 For questions contact [email protected].

-2Nominators: Nominators must be active AGU members and in compliance with the Conflict of Interest Policy.
+2Nominators: Nominators are not required to be an AGU member, but must in compliance with the Conflict of Interest Policy.
 Duplicate nominations for the same individual will not be accepted.
 However, one co-nominator is permitted (but not required) per nomination.

 3Supporters: Individuals who write letters of support for the nominee are not required to be active AGU members but must be in compliance with the Conflict of Interest Policy.